gGordey/SMOL/README.md

 **SMOL** is an interpreted esoteric programming language, written in **C**.

-Its interpreter is made to be as small as I can make it (I managed to do it in 594 bytes) Code itself is in  ***src/small_main.c*** but you can find readable version with explanations here: ***src/main-manual.c*** If you want to compile SMOLs interpreter localy *(for some reason)*, I would recomend you using `gcc` because other compilers may not work *(g++ doesn't compile it)*
+Its interpreters source is made to be as small as I can make it (I managed to do it in 585 bytes) and according to my tests it runst 1'000'000'000 iterations loop 2 times faster than python does.
+Code itself is in  ***src/small_main.c*** but you can find readable version with explanations here: ***src/main-manual.c*** If you want to compile SMOLs interpreter localy *(for some reason)*, I would recomend you using `gcc` because other compilers may not work *(g++ doesn't compile it)*

 # How to run

-You can run only code from file named "main.smol", placed within the same folder as an interpreter itself
+You can run only code from file named "main.smol", placed within the same folder as an interpreter itself.
+But I highly recomend you to use BigSmol.exe (compiled from main-manual.c) because It has `>` operator and it can read from any file (not only `main.smol`)
+*(P.S.
+SmallSmol.exe is compiled from original 585 bytes code)*

 # Syntax